whitneyburton/portfolios/students/1801-front/eric-jungbluth/20180603-eric-jungbluth-m3.md

 ## A: End of Module Assessment

 Pass.
-Will gave me a little feedback, but said he didn't see anything in my code that he was concerned about.
+I got a little feedback from Will, but other than that he said he didn't see anything in my code that he was concerned about.

 ## B: Individual Work & Projects